Verde Image

 Heat pumps can be either air sourced, which is what we will be focused on today, or ground sourced – which is geothermal heating and cooling.
 While geothermal is amazing and worth exploring – air sourced is more practical for most buildings in our region.

-A Variable Refrigerant Flow (VRF) system is a heat pump system that can simultaneously heat and cool a building by having multiple indoor units transfer heat from one room into another for advanced energy savings (think of one hot sunny room with a cold room on the other side of the building).
+The most common and popular heat pumps are a Variable Refrigerant Flow (VRF) system, which is a heat pump system that can simultaneously heat and cool a building by having multiple indoor units transfer heat from one room into another for advanced energy savings (think of one hot sunny room with a cold room on the other side of the building).
 A large outdoor unit quietly takes energy from the outside air and brings it inside via copper refrigeration lines.

 I often think of these systems as more similar to a commercial refrigeration system than a traditional HVAC system – since there are not huge ducts carrying the warm or cool air to the spaces.
 Instead, insulated refrigeration lines run between each room and quietly bring temperature control to each space.
 It involves a different way of thinking about a building, and a commitment to improving the space.